jankudev/sfia-tools/README.md

 #### Database artefact

 So you needn't download, build and run the scraper yourself, I've included the database file as an artefact to this repository.
+The DB artefact can be downloaded from the [releases page - v0.0.1 (snapshot 2024-02-05)](https://github.com/jankudev/sfia-tools/releases/tag/v0.0.1).

 #### Database ER diagram (included)
 ```mermaid